 Tai Chi Chuan

 Tai Chi Chuan means 'Supreme Ultimate System'.
-In the Tai Chi classes taught by Cambridge Kung Fu we seek to teach this amazing system as it was originally intended; focussing and balancing your body, mind and spirit to develop a fully integrated system for living a long, healthy, happy and successful life.
+At Cambridge Kung Fu we seek to teach this amazing system as it was originally intended; focussing and balancing your body, mind and spirit to develop a fully integrated system for living a long, healthy, happy and successful life.

 The Benefits of Tai Chi Chuan